Welcome to the personal website of Davis Remmel. I often update this site with interesting stuff, so please look around.

 I am an enthusiastic proponent of Free

 Software: one can't have a free society without it.
 I support Bernie Sanders; please vote with me to elect him as President and put honest people in power.
-Knowing how wrong this world is breaks me into tears, but so does the beauty of Nature.
+Knowing how wrong this world is breaks me into tears, but so does the grandeur of Nature.

 Computing drives my inspiration, philosophical

 and spiritual beliefs.
 Currently hacking in Smalltalk and

 Python, I am a capable programmer in lots

 My favorites are those which recurse and reflect,